Kotlin/kotlinx.serialization/docs/formats.md

 ### ProtoBuf schema generator (experimental)

-As mentioned above, when working with protocol buffers you usually use a ".proto" file and use a code generator for your language includes the code to your message to an output stream and deserialize it from an input stream.
+As mentioned above, when working with protocol buffers you usually use a ".proto" file and a code generator for your language.
+This includes the code to serialize your message to an output stream and deserialize it from an input stream.
 When using Kotlin Serialization this step is not necessary because your `@Serializable` Kotlin data types are used as the source for the schema.

 This is very convenient for Kotlin-to-Kotlin communication, but makes interoperability between languages complicated.
-Fortunately you can use  to output the ".proto" representation of your messages.
+Fortunately, you can use the ProtoBuf schema generator to output the ".proto" representation of your messages.
 You can keep your Kotlin classes as a source of truth and use traditional protoc compilers for other languages at the same time.

 As an example, we can display the following data class's ".proto" schema as follows.